MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 * Result (array) - Returns an array containing one element for each image currently stored on Misty.
 Each element contains the following:
    * Height (integer) - the height of the image file
    * Name (string) - the name of the image file
+   * SystemAsset (boolean) - If `true`, the file is one of Misty's default system audio files.
+If `false`, a user created the file.
    * Width (integer) - the width of the image file
-   * userAddedAsset (boolean) - If `true`, the file was added by the user.
-If `false`, the file is one of Misty's system files.

 ### GetVideo